Topics

 👉 Before you dive into the article, be sure to familiarize yourself with the terms and verbiage used regularly when talking about pet insurance in our pet insurance glossary.

 When considering veterinary costs for our pets, we usually think of routine checkups, vaccinations, and emergencies.
-But, taking care of your pet’s teeth is just as important.
-Dental disease — also known as periodontal or gum disease — is one of the most common illnesses in dogs and cats.
-It can also be expensive without the right pet insurance plan, so it helps to be prepared.
+But taking care of your pet’s teeth is just as important.
+Dental disease—also known as periodontal or gum disease—is one of the most common illnesses in dogs and cats.
+Being prepared is important because It can also be expensive without the right pet insurance plan.

-Unlike human health care, pet dental insurance usually isn’t sold separately.
-It’s often included as a feature within traditional pet insurance plans.
+The extent of dental coverage in pet insurance plans varies widely between providers.
+Some offer it for dental issues within traditional pet insurance plans, while others have more limited coverage.
 In these cases, owners pay a monthly fee toward their annual premium.
-They are then reimbursed for a certain percentage of out-of-pocket vet costs once they’ve met their deductible.
+They are then reimbursed for some out-of-pocket vet costs once they’ve met their deductible.

 Not all pet insurance plans cover the cost of dental treatments, nor are all treatments covered.
 So, it’s important to carefully compare the details of each policy to ensure you find the right solution.